 How much does an Ocean Dynamics Jet Boat cost?

 This is a tricky one because each boat is designed and produced individually.
 They're not often made for individual sale these days - they tend to be made for large organisations like the armed forces.

 New Ocean Dynamics jet RIBs of Shearwater’s size and class are around £200,000 depending on their spec.
 It's very rare to find them second-hand but the manufacturer tells us that if you can they're around half that.
 Shearwater’s cousins working with the MOD approach an eye boggling £500,000 due to their technical spec – lots of very expensive toys.

 Aluminium is expensive, as are jets but the upside is these boats have exceptional longevity – their working life far outlasts that of their humans.
 Generally a boat business has to factor in replacing their RIBs every few years, Ocean Dynamics boats just keep working.
 With proper maintenance no-one knows how long they’ll keep working because the first, Atlantic Eagle (now Brandaris II), still shows no need to retire – she’s 33 years old, which is insane for a RIB working in tough sea conditions all her life.

-Shearwater's shiny new engine was put in at the end of the 2015 season and with just one full season's hours on the clock she's just getting nicely run in and you shouldn't be needing to replace that any time soon.
+Shearwater's shiny new engine was put in at the end of the 2015 season and with just two seasons' hours on the clock she's just getting nicely run in and you shouldn't be needing to replace that any time soon.
 She was pretty quick with the first engine but with the new one and a change in jet intake grill she's going better than ever.
 She's always been extremely economical on fuel for her size and the new engine and intake grill have improved that further.
 She also has a nice useful lot of spares so that you can change things before they need it.